mherrmann/fbs/.github/issue_template.md

 So you're still getting an error, or something else doesn't work as expected in fbs.

 Is it a problem with one of your dependencies?
 If the dependency that causes the problem is PyQt5 or PySide2, then please jump to the next paragraph and let us know!
 Otherwise, try googling "[your dependency problem] PyInstaller".
-If this doesn't help, or leaves you with further questions (eg. "how do I add/delete a shared library?"), feel free to ask our help.
-We'll be happy to advise, but generally do not implement workarounds in fbs for library-related PyInstaller problems.
+If this leaves you with any questions (eg. "how do I add/delete a shared library?"), feel free to ask our help.
+We'll be happy to advise.
+We will probably not however implement a workaround in fbs for a library-related PyInstaller problems.
 (Unless the library is PyQt5 or PySide2.)
 Such problems should be reported to (and fixed in) PyInstaller.

 Okay.
 So it really does appear as if the problem you are facing is caused by fbs.
 In this case, please delete this text and let us know the following: